-Lockwood says she has heard similar stories from the parents she is representing.
+The associate says she has heard similar stories from the parents she is representing.

-“All of them have told me that at some point or another they were told [they were] never going to see their children again," Lockwood explains.
+“All of them have told me that at some point or another they were told [they were] never going to see their children again," she explains.
 "When they started crying, [detention center guards] then mocked them for crying.”

 Julia and Christina didn’t meet each other in Yuma, but they wound up being shuffled through various detention centers throughout the Southwest together.

 “Transfers across one ICE facility to another are very common.
 That’s been happening since very many years before Trump; that part is not at all unusual,” García Hernández, the DU professor, says.
 “The typical response that you’ll get is that it’s about safe capacity in the facilities.”